Blade and Ross Aviation to build vertiport at Westchester

 The two companies intend to work together to offer Blade services and terminals at one or more Ross Aviation FBOs in Bedford and Cape Cod, Massachusetts as well as Palm Springs/Thermal and Long Beach, California.

-Blade recently went public via a merger with the special purpose acquisition company (SPAC) or blank check company Experience Investment Corp.
+Blade is planning to go public via a merger with the special purpose acquisition company (SPAC) or blank check company Experience Investment Corp.
 Through the merger, Blade will be valued at $825m.
+Experience Investment Corp was launched by KSL, a private equity firm, which is the largest investor in Ross Aviation.